Ormat Technologies: History

-In 2004, Ormat Technologies, completed an initial public offering on the New York Stock Exchange raising $100 million.
+In 2004, Ormat Technologies completed an initial public offering on the New York Stock Exchange raising $100 million.
 Ormat Technologies was founded in 1994 as a US subsidiary of Ormat Industries.
 Following the initial public offering, Ormat Industries was restructured as a holding company that was still listed in the exchange, while shifting all its operations to the subsidiary Ormat Technologies.

-In 2006, the firm received for the first time, an order for to supply equipment for a geothermal power plant in Germany.
+In 2006, the firm received for the first time, an order to supply equipment for the geothermal power plant in Landau, Germany.

 In June 2014, Dita Bronicki resigned from her position as CEO and was appointed to serve on the board of directors of Ormat Technologies.
 Yoram Bronicki was elected to serve as chairman of the board of directors of Ormat Technologies.
 The company's Board of Directors selected Isaac Angel to serve as CEO of Ormat Technologies.
 Angel joined the company in April for an overlapping procedure and began serving as CEO in July 2014.

 In November 2015, Dita and Yoram Bronicki resigned from the company's board of directors, and Gilon Beck was appointed chairman of the board.

 As of May 2016, the FIMI fund and Bronicki Investment Fund were the company's largest shareholders, holding 14.83% and 7.23% of the company's shares, respectively.
 The rest of the company's shares are held by institutional bodies and by the public.
 In May 2017, the Japanese company Orix acquired the FIMI and Bronicki Investment Fund's share in Ormat for $627 million.

 In July 2020, Doron Blachar, the company's former CFO since 2013, was appointed as the company's CEO, while Isaac Angel was appointed chairman of the board.